Friends in Low Places: Writing

 According to Earl Bud Lee, one of the song's co-writers, the idea of the song was born when he and some songwriting friends gathered for lunch one day at Tavern on the Row, a popular Nashville eatery.
 When the check came, Lee realized he had forgotten his money.
 He was asked how he was going to pay for the meal, and he replied, "Don't worry.
 I have friends in low places.
 I know the cook."
 Lee and his songwriting partner, Dewayne Blackwell, immediately recognized that the line "friends in low places" had potential, but they did not act upon it immediately.

 Some months later, Lee and Blackwell were at a party, celebrating a recent No. 1 hit by another songwriter.
 They began to talk about the dormant "friends in low places" idea, and "at that very moment, it all started to come together in a song," Lee said.
 Because nothing else was available, they wrote the song on paper napkins.
 When the songwriters polished "Friends in Low Places", they contacted Garth Brooks to see if he would record a demo for them.

-Guitarist James Garver would add the name of the bar in the song, "The Oasis", after an establishment in his hometown of Concordia, Kansas.
+Guitarist James Garver added "The Oasis", the name of the bar in the song, after an establishment in his hometown of Concordia, Kansas.

 Song structure

 "Friends in Low Places" is in a moderate tempo and the key of A major.
-The song begins with arpeggios on the chords A, B7, B_{m}7, and E_{add}9, a pattern which is repeated throughout the verses.
+The song begins with arpeggios on the chords A, A7, B_{m}7, and E_{add}9, a pattern which is repeated throughout the verses.
 The intro was not originally part of the song, but was improvised by session guitarist Mark Casstevens.
 The chorus uses A-B_{m}-E twice before ending on an A chord.
 An electric guitar solo with pedal steel guitar flourishes is played between the first chorus and second verse.

 The song spans from a low note of E2 to F4.